 This program includes the writing intensive course as a part of the major requirements; this course is therefore not counted towards the total required for Mason Core.

-This program includes a capstone course as a part of the major requirements; this course is therefore not counted towards the total required for the Mason Core.
+This program includes a Mason Apex course as a part of the major requirements; this course is therefore not counted towards the total required for the Mason Core.

 Required Courses